Jump to recipe →

 Pin this recipe now to save it for later

-close up image of a serving of french toast casserole sitting on a metal spatula
+close up image of a serving of french toast casserole sitting on a metal spatula.

 Easy Brioche Casserole Recipe

-Besides the fact that it’s bursting with flavor, I love this brioche French toast because it is so easy to make.
-All you need to do is line up your thick brioche slices in a pan, pour the sweet milk and egg mixture over the bread, and then bake!
+Besides the fact that it’s bursting with flavor, I love this brioche French toast, because it is so easy to make.
+All you need to do is line up your thick brioche slices in a pan, pour the sweet milk and egg mixture over the bread, and bake!
 Anyone can make this breakfast casserole and be the hero of the morning.

 Oh, and the best part is that one French toast casserole is enough to serve about 12 people.
 That means you can make a big, hearty breakfast for your entire extended family in just 10 minutes.
-Pop some bacon in the oven to bake next to the French toast casserole or make a nice fruit salsa as a side dish.
-Some whipped cream too?
+Pop some bacon in the oven to bake next to the French toast casserole.
+Or, make a nice fruit salsa as a side dish.
+Some whipped cream, too?
 Why not!
 Breakfast really doesn’t get any better than this!

-ingredients to make french toast casserole
+ingredients to make french toast casserole.

 See recipe card below this post for ingredient quantities and full instructions.